jordantroberts/CV/README.md

 - Training as a solicitor equipped me with excellent communication skills, both written and verbal.
 I was required to communicate confidently and coherently on a daily basis, whether that be via written word, over the telephone or in face-to-face meetings.
 I recognise the importance of great communication in order to build relationships, work effectively together and deliver great results.
 My written communication is also well-developed, as I was required to write to clients and draft documentation on a daily basis, translating technical legal jargon into non-technical language.

-- During my time at Makers Academy, I maintained a blog about my journey from law into software development and documenting my experiences along the way.
+- During my time at Makers Academy, I maintained a <a href="www.codingfoodie.co.uk">blog</a> about my journey from law into software development and documenting my experiences along the way.

 #### Attention to Detail